 When you suddenly lose a loved one in a tragic accident, laws and attorneys are probably the last things in your thoughts.
-Nevertheless, it’s imperative that survivors speak promptly with an experienced Fresno wrongful death attorney.
+Nevertheless, it’s imperative that survivors speak promptly with an experienced Fresno personal injury attorney.
 Gathering evidence as soon as possible after an accident helps to establish what happened and who was at fault.
-At such a vulnerable moment, you need a strong advocate acting on your behalf; you need the Fresno-based law firm of Tomassian, Pimentel & Shapazian.
-With over 75 years of combined legal experience, our Fresno wrongful decease attorneys will protect your interests and champion your rights during your time of grieving and loss.
+At such a vulnerable moment, you need a strong advocate acting on your behalf; you need the law firm of Tomassian, Pimentel & Shapazian.
+With over 75 years of combined legal experience, our wrongful death attorneys will protect your interests and champion your rights during your time of grieving and loss.

 WE HELP YOU RECOVER DAMAGES

 No sum of cash can eliminate or reduce your family’s suffering.
 Compensation from a wrongful decease claim, however, can help with unpaid medical bills, lost wages, and concerns about the future.
-The experienced Fresno wrongful decease attorneys at Tomassian, Pimentel & Shapazian help you recover damages when your loved one has passed away because of another person’s negligence in any of these scenarios:
+The skilled wrongful death lawyers at Tomassian, Pimentel & Shapazian help you recover damages when your loved one has passed away because of another person’s negligence in any of these scenarios:

 - Car, truck, bus, motorcycle, bicycle, boating, aviation, and pedestrian accidents

 - Medical malpractice cases and nursing home neglect or abuse